-The HDMI (High-Definition Multimedia Interface) provides an all-digital audio/ video interface to transmit the uncompressed audio/video signals and is HDCP compliant.
-Connect the HDMI audio/video device to this port.
-The HDMI Technology can support a maximum resolution of 1920x1200 but the actual resolutions supported depend on the monitor being used.
+TM HDMI (High-Definition Multimedia Interface) is an all-digital audio/video interface capable of transmitting recommends. interface capable of transmitting uncompressed audio/video signals.
+You can use this port to connect your HDMI-supported audio/video device.
+The maximum supported resolution is 1920x1200, but the actual resolutions supported are dependent on the monitor being used.

 - After installing the HDMI device, make sure to set the default sound playback device to HDMI.
-(The item name may differ depending on your operating system.) - Please note the HDMI audio output only supports AC3, DTS and 2-channel-LPCM formats.
+(The item name may differ depending on your operating system.) - · Please note the HDMI audio output only supports AC3, DTS and 2-channel-LPCM formats.
 (AC3 and DTS require the use of an external decoder for decoding.) - (Note 1) The DVI-D port does not support D-Sub connection by adapter. - (Note 2) Simultaneous output for DVI-D and HDMI is not supported.